 By that time, most other countries in the world had developed their own national associations, and regional multi-national groups formed from these associations were beginning to emerge.

-The ITAA was often relating to its members through these national and multi-national organizations.
-It was apparent that if the ITAA was to become a truly international organization rather than a US organization with worldwide membership, the US was going to have to develop its own national organization and join the growing community of national associations.
+If the ITAA was to become a truly international organization rather than a US organization, the US was going to have to develop its own national organization and join the growing community of national associations.
 In the spring of 1982, Muriel James, President of ITAA, extended her support for a USA TA organization.

-At a party given by the emerging US organization, 133 members paid $25 dues thanks to the recruitment work done by Fanita English, Muriel James, Felipe Garcia, and many others.
+At a party given by the emerging US organization at the ITAA Snowmass Summer Conference in 1982, 133 members joined the 27 charter members.
 The party in Snowmass was a great event.
 An atmosphere of unity and mutual support prevailed.

 The NATAA was on its way.
 Over time, the regions as well as the national organization held successful conferences and gatherings.
 We cosponsored the 2009 TA / Redecision Conference in New Orleans.
 In recent years, we have held annual Gatherings at Frenchman’s Cove, Jamaica, usually the first week of February.
 This offers an intimate exchange of ideas and experiences in our open space format.

 Major accomplishments included three conferences co-sponsored with ITAA: the 2007 and 2014 International TA Conferences which we co-sponsored with ITAA in TA’s birthplace, San Francisco.
 In 2019 we co-sponsored the International TA Conference with Southeast Institute and ITAA in Raleigh, NC.